 Somewhere in between lies a sweet spot into which you can get the most distance driving out for your fuel consumption dollar.
 And you can do so all without having to spend any extra out-of-pocket money.
 As an added bonus, if you do it right, you would even come out ahead of where you do today!

 And that's where the tool we're introducing today comes in!
-We've reverse-engineered the Fuel Economy vs Speed average vehicle profile developed by the U.S. Department of Energy and combined it Jim's math to demonstrate how you can either positively or negatively affect your pocketbook by driving either faster or slower than you do today.
+We've reverse-engineered the Fuel Economy vs Speed average vehicle profile developed by the U.S. Department of Energy and combined it with Jim's math to demonstrate how you can either positively or negatively affect your pocketbook by driving either faster or slower than you do today.

 Just enter your driving data into the tool below.
 We'll assume that your standard (non-hybrid) automobile shares the same fuel economy vs speed profile as the DOE's average vehicle, and then show how driving at a different speed than you do today for a given trip might affect your personal finances: